ao140505/ao140505.github.io/_posts/2015-03-26-correcting-indentation-in-vim.markdown

 Just press `==`.

-**When to use it:** when you want to quickly correct one line.

 ## 2. Correct a chunk of text

 Press `=`, followed by a motion (j, k, p, G, etc.)

-**When to use it:** when you can think of a motion key for describing the text that you want to indent.
-I use `ap` ('around paragraph') a lot because I want to indent entire methods or chunks of CSS with one move.
+For example, I use `=ap` ('around paragraph') a lot to indent entire methods or chunks of CSS with one move.

 ## 3. Visual

 Visually select a block of text.
 Then, press `=`.

-**When to use it:** when you want to be totally sure you've selected the correct text before indenting it.

 ## The moves I use every day